-WHY MEDIA STUDEIS?
+WHY MFDIA STUDIES?

-Learn how to use industry-level software to create magazines, videos and websites

-Immerse yourself in pop culture and understand how media products are constructed and how audiences are positioned to respond to them

-Develop an enquiring approach towards media products you consume on a daily basis
+- Learn how to use industry-level software to create magazines, videos and websites - Immerse yourself in pop culture and understand how media products are constructed and how audiences are positioned to respond to them - Develop an enquiring approach towards media products you consume on a daily basis

-For clarifications please see the Head of Faculty, Mrs. C. Mosfiliotis
+Mrs. C. Mosfiliotis